 The big question here is this: Why would you pay more than $150 for a watch you’re planning to take into the wilderness?
 What if you smack it on a rock, drop it in the lake, or lose it in the brush?
 Let’s tackle these topics one at a time.

 First, this watch is made of stainless steel.
 Unlike Timex’s brushed brass or Casio’s plastic chassis, this adds a noticeable solidity to the timepiece.
 And while mineral crystal isn’t as durable as pricier sapphire, it’s good enough to repel most impacts.

 Plus, I expect my outdoor watch to earn a few scratches, anyway.
 Patina is part of the charm.

 Second, the ProMaster Diver is rated at 200 meters (or 660 feet) of water resistance.
-If you can hold your breath long enough to go in after it, your watch is going to be okay.
+If you can hold your breath long enough to go in after it, your watch is going to be OK.
 Streams, rivers, and showers pose no threat to this Citizen.

 Lastly, the manufacturer has equipped this watch with some pretty substantial spring bars.
 They’re thicker than those on many of my other watches, which suggests enhanced durability.